SurgicalScience/syn-iss-2023/writeup/writeup-guidelines.md

 * Include any preliminary results that can support the submission.
 * Provide a discussion of the strengths and weaknesses of the challenge submission (cases where the method is likely to work best/worst).
 * Finally, provide a brief insight into the future directions that could be followed to improve the author's model performances.

-## Submitting writeup to Synapse

-Your writeup submission must include the following files inside a file archive.
-* Source file of writeup
-* PDF version of writeup